- Inflation is a situation of rising prices in the economy.

 - An index is created with calculates the weighting of good * price change.

 Inflation is seen to have economic costs.
 These include:

-- Decline in the competitiveness of exports (if inflation higher than other countries.)
+- A decline in the competitiveness of exports (if inflation higher than in other countries.)

 See also: Costs of inflation

 Causes of inflation

 - Excess demand.
 Rapid economic growth causes firms to put up prices